 - Bake until the cornbread is puffed, golden along the outside, and a toothpick inserted in the center comes out with just a couple crumbs, about 28 minutes.

-- Once the Cornbread is cooled, cut it in pieces to remove it from the cast iron skillet.
+- Storage: Once the cornbread is cooled, cut it in pieces to remove it from the cast iron skillet.
 Put it in an airtight container and store it at room temperature for up to 2 days.
 If you leave it in the cast iron skillet, it starts to have a noticeable irony flavor after the first day.
-After 2 days at room temperature, you can store Cornbread for up to 5 days more in the fridge.
+After 2 days at room temperature, you can store cornbread for up to 5 days more in the fridge.

-- This recipe was inspired by my Cornbread Muffins Recipe, which also have creamed corn.
+- Inspiration: This recipe was inspired by my Cornbread Muffins Recipe, which also have creamed corn.